Increase the good bacteria in your gut with some delicious and nutritious kefir grains. Even better, learn how to make a kefir grains drink!

 8. Supports Detoxification to Get Rid of Toxins in the Body

 Detoxification is the body’s natural way of healing.
-It is getting rid of the substances and wastes that should not be inside you in the first place.
+It is when your body gets rid of the substances and wastes that should not be inside you in the first place.

 There are many ways to detox, and one of the options is drinking kefir.
 The live yeast and bacteria in the body can stimulate the cleansing process.